 Graduates of the MA program are qualified to teach applied music in the studio or classroom, perform with or conduct ensembles, compose or arrange music, pursue doctoral studies in musicology, theory, or another field, or establish an expertise in any one or several additional areas.

 - Flexible academic programs for students accommodate performance schedules.

 - Webster University's outstanding music program attracts students from around the country.

-- The Department of Music has achieved the highest level of accreditation available, and are regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools (HLC) and nationally accredited by the National Association of Schools of Music (NASM).
+- The Department of Music has achieved the highest level of accreditation available, and are regionally accredited by the Higher Learning Commission (HLC) and nationally accredited by the National Association of Schools of Music (NASM).